wenzel-lab/modular-microfluidics-workstation-controller/README.md

 ## License

 [CERN OHL 2W](LICENSE) © Tobias Wenzel, Christie Nel, and Pierre Padilla-Huamantinco.
-This project is Open Source Hardware - please acknowledge us when using the hardware or sharing modifications.
+This project is Open-Source Hardware - please acknowledge us when using the hardware or sharing modifications.